The Archetype of the Necessary Hero

 As humans, we have an innate need to connect with others, to feel a sense of belonging and significance.
 We often prioritize the needs of others above our own, whether it be our family, friends, or even our business.
 But what happens when we continuously pour all our energy into others, leaving nothing for ourselves?

 When we neglect our own needs and focus solely on others, we give up control of our lives.
-We become the supporting cast in our own story, and everyone else takes centre stage.
+We become the supporting cast in our own story, and everyone else takes center stage.
 We lose sight of who we are and what we truly want.
 In short, we stop living for ourselves.

 The archetype of the Necessary Hero is a powerful and universal symbol that strikes a chord with those who have faced trauma or adversity in their early lives.
 It's a heroic figure that we don't often see portrayed in popular media, for it's not about a hero who willingly steps forward to fight for good.
 Instead, it's about someone who is forced to bear the burden of the world while struggling with the scars of a turbulent childhood and unmet needs.
 But what if that wounded child is also the necessary hero that can lead us to our greatest potential?